MaryPazRB/paper_CLR_CV/README.md

 Contains validation binary masks (PNG format) corresponding to segmentation outputs from each evaluated method.

+⚠️ Due to GitHub file size limitations, binary images are hosted on Hugging Face.

 These masks were used to compute:

 - Intersection over Union (IoU)